 The Breathing Space Scheme can stop creditors from taking enforcement action or adding further interest to your debt for 60 days.

-Look at our Breathing Space Scheme guide to find out more and whether you meet the eligibility criteria.
+To find out more and whether you meet the eligibility criteria, look at our Breathing Space Scheme guide.

-There might be a friend or family member willing to take a personal guarantee of your debt on their behalf.
+There might be a friend or family member who may be willing to take a personal guarantee of your debt on their behalf.

-This can assure your creditor that someone is also guaranteeing the debt will be repaid.
-However, it can be risky, too, as the guarantor may be asked to pay some or all of the debt themselves.
+This can provide assurance to your creditor that someone is also guaranteeing that the debt will be repaid.
+However, it can be risky too, as the guarantor may be asked to pay some or all of the debt themselves.

 You could pay off some of your debt and reduce it below the £5,000 mark.
 Lowering your debt to this amount will stop the risk of your creditor taking further action to make you bankrupt.

-However, you must add some of your clauses to the agreement; for example, they can’t sell the property, and only you can do this.
-It is essential to get professional advice regarding this matter.
+However, it is important that you do add some of your own clauses to the agreement, for example, they can’t sell the property and only you can do this.
+It is important to get professional advice regarding this matter.

-I disagree with the Statutory Demand.
+I don’t agree with the Statutory Demand.
 What should I do?

 If you can’t agree to the Statutory Demand by the creditor, then you can apply for the courts to set aside your demand.